 In ancient times this sacred day marked the beginning of harvest on August 1st.
 It honored the Celtic God of Lugh.
 In Gaelic folklore it was a time for handfastings or trial marriages that would last a year and a day could be renewed.
 Many celebrate the holiday today with re-unions, bonfires and dancing.

-The winter solstice celebrates the shortest day of the year and dependant on the calendar occurs between December 21-23.
+The winter solstice celebrates the shortest day of the year and, depending on the year, occurs between December 21-23.
 Annually hundreds of people gather in Newsgrange, Co.
-Meath, Ireland to watch the sunrise and magically illuminate the ancient burial site.
+Meath to watch the sunrise and magically illuminate the ancient burial site.

 *Originally published in 2011.